whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 Fact:

-There are tests that [indicate](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} that a bath can decrease the concentration of allergen by up to 84 percent.
+There are tests that [indicate](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank" rel="noopener"} that a bath can decrease the concentration of allergen by up to 84 percent.

 Sounds good, right?